scottalmond/EscapeRoom/resources/DESIGN.md

 - Requirement: When power is applied, the wall, console and proctor computers shall boot to a standby state in no longer than 5 minutes

+- Implementation: The Wall PC will act as MASTER to the SLAVE Console.
+The Proctor will act as MASTER to the SLAVE Wall.
+	- Requirement: The Proctor shall not send commands to the Console.

 ## Light Puzzle

 - Implementation: Mock up: